bradhannah/Ultima5ReduxGo/docs/CODING_CONVENTIONS_DIALOGUE.md

   - **GoldPrompt (0x85)**: Extracts gold amount from numeric prefix in following PlainString
   - **AskName (0x88)**: Supports pause/resume logic for mid-script name collection
   - **IfElseKnowsName (0x8C)**: Context-aware conditional branching based on HasMet status

-### OLD: Channel-Based Opcode Processing (TO BE CONVERTED)
-- Script items are represented as opcodes (commands) plus optional string or numeric data.
-- Opcode handling is conservative: implemented opcodes produce their intended text or state change.
-Unimplemented opcodes are passed through as a placeholder string so the game still shows something rather than silently failing.
-- Where a script modifies game state (e.g., karma, inventory), the opcode handler both updates the state and emits text to the conversation output describing the result when appropriate.
-- Many opcodes emit text via helper functions that enqueue strings or formatted strings to the conversation output channel; this keeps text output decoupled from interpreter logic.
-- Special opcodes:
-  - NewLine-type opcodes produce explicit line breaks in the output stream.
-  - Pause opcodes may cause a short delay before continuing output.
-  - Runtime toggles (e.g., rune mode) flip interpreter state rather than immediately emitting text.
-- Placeholders: For opcodes that are not yet fully implemented, the code emits a short placeholder string so the flow remains visible in the UI.
-These placeholders are intended to be replaced as functionality is implemented.
+- Placeholders: For commands that are not yet fully implemented, the code emits placeholder text so the flow remains visible in the UI.
+These placeholders are replaced as functionality is implemented.

 ## Skip logic, labels, and conditionals

-### NEW: Linear System Navigation
+### Linear System Navigation
 - The LinearConversationEngine uses simple pointer-based navigation for branching logic:
   - **Label Navigation**: GotoLabel commands jump to predefined label positions in the script
   - **Conditional Branching**: IfElseKnowsName checks HasMet status and processes next item (+1) for true, item after next (+2) for false
   - **Multi-Label Flows**: Complex conversations navigate through Label1→Label2→Label3 sequences for nested Q&A
   - **Question/Answer System**: Intelligent input matching with label-specific response mappings
 - No skip flags needed - engine directly modifies active pointer position based on command logic

-### OLD: Channel-Based Skip Logic (TO BE CONVERTED)
-- The interpreter supports skip semantics for branching: skip next, skip after next, skip to label, etc.
-- Conditions like "If the avatar is known to the NPC" are handled by setting skip flags and returning early when appropriate.
-- Label handling: when a label is defined or a goto occurs, the interpreter manipulates the conversation order and may push new indices into the processing queue.

 ## Debugging and optional text